pisalore/AAGM_exam/README.md

 #### 2. Second Part: Pandas

-The second part of the project concerns the use of Pandas, Matplotlib and other tools for data analysis and vizualization enjoying Python calculation power.
+The second part of the project concerns the use of Pandas, Matplotlib and other tools for data analysis and visualization enjoying Python calculation power.
 Obviously this data analysis has been made about COVID-19 pandemic in Italy.
-At this link it's possible to visualize the Jupyter Notebook, powered by nbviewr:
+At this link it's possible to visualize the Jupyter Notebook, powered by nbviewer:
 [COVID-19 In Italy](https://nbviewer.jupyter.org/github/pisalore/AAGM_exam/blob/master/pandas_exam.ipynb)